khangich/machine-learning-interview/design.md

 2. Calculate and estimation
+* Assumptions: 4K ads requests per second which is 10 billions ads requests permonth.
-* Data: historical ad clicks data which store combination of (user, ads. click_or_not).
-Assume 4K ads requests per second.
-Within 1 month, there will be 10 billions ads requests with about 100 millions clicked ads.
+* Data: historical ad clicks data includes [user, ads. click_or_not].
+With estimated 1% CTR, it has 100 millions clicked ads.
 We can start with 1 month of data for training and validation.

-* Train/validation data split: We split train/validation to simulate the actual online system i.e: split by time.
+* Train/validation data split: We split train/validation to simulate the actual online system for example: split by time.

-* Features: it's obvious that the model need to have enough capacity to learn patterns from big training data.
+* Features: it's natural that the model need to have enough capacity to learn patterns from big training data.
 In practice it's common to have hundreds even thousands of features.

 * Training: ability to retrain many times within one day to increase model performance in online manner.

+* Serving: latency within 150ms per request and 4K request per second.

 3. Metrics evaluation